How To Become A Teacher

-This time, we're going to take a look at how to become a teacher, because there aren't enough good teachers out there.
+Are you considering becoming a teacher?
+This time, we're going to take a look at how to become a teacher.
+Read more on this below.

 If you're thinking about becoming a teacher, there are a couple of things you'll need to know: